Consumer Protection Awards FAQ

 What are the awards categories?

-- Ruby Hutchison Media Award – for journalists and media outlets.
+- Ruby Hutchison Media Award for the media

 How do I nominate for an award?

 Nominate by completing the online award nomination.
 If you require any assistance completing your nomination, please email firstname.lastname@example.org.

 What are the essential entry requirements I need to complete my nomination?

 If you are nominating on behalf of another individual, group or organisation, you must obtain their consent before submitting a nomination.

 Have the following information and material readily available to input or upload as you go:

 Provide the name and contact details of one referee who can comment directly on your or your nominee’s achievements.
 Please note, Consumer Protection and Department of Energy, Mines, Industry Regulation and Safety staff cannot act as referees.

 Provide up to four high quality images and a company logo (.png or .jpg), including a headshot of the nominee where applicable.
 These images will be used for promotional purposes for the Awards presentation, printed material, online publications and digital/social media.